kbredies/gratopy/doc/source/installation.rst

 ------------

 The requirements.txt file contains references to Python packages relevant to the use of gratopy.
-Amongst them the most relevant ones are
+Amongst them the most relevant are

 * `pyopencl>=2019.1 <https://pypi.org/project/pyopencl/>`_
 * `numpy>=1.17.0 <https://pypi.org/project/numpy/>`_